Prephouse/web/README.md

 ### Form management

-We utilize the [Formik][formik] library to create our HTML forms and manage the state of such forms.
+We use the [Formik][formik] library to create our HTML forms and manage the state of such forms.
 The library can be easily integrated with the MUI components as demonstrated [here][formik-mui-example].